 Advice on picking the right fireworks for your big day.

 If you are planning on having fireworks for your wedding there are a number of important things to consider, such as whether to employ a professional team to take care of everything, or to buy your own fireworks and let them off yourself.
-We’ll run through both options, starting with professional services that leave you free to enjoy your day and the fireworks in the hands of the experts.
+I’ll run through both options, starting with professional services that leave you free to enjoy your day and the fireworks in the hands of the experts.

 Calling in the professionals